Salmandabbakuti/super-token-wizard/README.md

 **1. Connect Wallet and Switch Networks:** The wizard allows you to connect your wallet and switch between different blockchain networks, enabling you to deploy Super Tokens on your preferred network.

 **2. Customizable Contract Generation:** You can input parameters such as token name, token symbol, premint quantity, and premint receiver address to generate a customized contract code for your Super Token.
-Additionally, you can enable or disable features like mintable, burnable and access control(ownable or roles) for the token.
+Additionally, you can enable or disable features like mintable, burnable, capped supply and access control(ownable or roles) for the token.

 **3. Copy and Open in Remix:** The generated contract code can be easily copied or opened in Remix IDE directly for further customization and deployment.